smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish/banziGettingStartedArduino.md

 - use 22AWG solid core as breadboard hookup wire
 - [Memory](../../Memory.md)
 	- **variables** are stored in RAM; programs stored in **flash**
-- neat #software-trick to change the state of a boolean `state = 1 - state`
+- change the state of a boolean `state = 1 - state`
 - debounce for 10-50ms ->  [Debouncing](../../Debouncing.md)

 ### Ch 5